 “I’ve seen a few murders in my time, but I’ve never seen anything quite like this.
 Our victim has been hacked to death.
 Poor bastard!”

 “And the murder weapon?
 An axe maybe?
 Something heavy and sharp.”

 “Could be!
 I don’t know.
-But whatever it was, they’ve literally tried to cut him in half.”
+But whatever it was, someone has literally tried to cut him in two.”